Buying a house with a gifted deposit from overseas?

 You will need to also provide documents evidencing how these funds were accrued - Read How to prove source of funds

-If the money is a gift then your parents will need to follow the procedure here - Gifted Deposits.
+If the money is a gift, then your parents will need to write a letter confirming that it is a gift and they will have no interest in the property.
+You can follow the procedure here - Gifted Deposits.

-If the money is a loan, then this need to be declared to your mortgage lender (if applicable) and a loan agreement should be drafted.
-Call us on 0333 344 3234 (local call charges apply) if you require a loan agreement.
+If the money is a loan, then this needs to be declared to your mortgage lender (if applicable), and a loan agreement should be drafted.

 Frequently Asked Questions